Loading...

 Disaster Recovery connects Sydney CBD building managers, tenants, body corporates, and property managers with IICRC-certified contractors experienced in high-rise and CBD-specific water extraction and restoration.

-Payment plans are available through Blue Fire Finance for large commercial restorations.
+Payment plans are available through Equipped Commercial Finance for large commercial restorations.

 Specialist restoration for server rooms and data centres — critical for CBD commercial buildings with on-premises IT infrastructure.